Save big (up to $1,875) on small business tools with our free membership, business.com+

 What to look for when hiring freelancers

-1. Freelancers should provide referrals and portfolios.
+1. Ask freelancers for referrals and portfolios.

 “Look for a diverse range of project portfolios to ensure that the freelancer is versatile and can handle any project you throw their way,” Clarke advised.
+It’s also wise to ask for referrals from past clients so you can verify reliability and professionalism.

 “If a business hires a freelancer who lacks the necessary expertise and experience, the project may be delayed or may not meet the required standards,” Prior cautioned.

-3. Freelancers should come with high ratings and reviews.
+3. Check for freelancer ratings and reviews.

-4. Freelancers should exhibit excellent communication skills.
+4. Choose freelancers who exhibit excellent communication skills.

-“Leaders should evaluate the freelancer’s communication skills and availability to ensure that they can collaborate effectively and provide regular updates on the project’s progress,” Hammelburger noted.
+“Leaders should evaluate the freelancer’s communication skills and availability to ensure that they can collaborate effectively and provide regular updates on the project’s progress,” Hammelburger advised.
 “To avoid potential problems in the future … establish clear communication channels, response times, and meeting or discussion availability in advance.”

 Did You Know?Did you know